 Welcome to Lighthouse Studio!

-Lighthouse Studio is a software system for writing questionnaires and conducting survey research studies over the Internet or via devices not connected to the Internet (CAPI-based interviewing).
+Lighthouse Studio is a platform for writing questionnaires and conducting survey research studies over the Internet or via devices not connected to the Internet (CAPI-based interviewing).
 You can press F1 at most any dialog/screen to receive help about the options within that dialog.
 We suggest you start by viewing Getting Started with Lighthouse Studio: A 45-Minute Hands-On Tour.

 Lighthouse Studio is made up of various components that you can license from Sawtooth Software: